 (a) Contents.
 Unless the court directs that a formal mandate issue, the mandate consists of a certified copy of the judgment, a copy of the court’s opinion, if any, and any direction about costs.

 (b) When Issued.
 The court’s mandate must issue 7 days after the time to file a petition for rehearing expires, or 7 days after entry of an order denying a timely petition for panel rehearing, petition for rehearing en banc, or motion for stay of mandate, whichever is later.
-The court may shorten or extend the time.
+The court may shorten or extend the time by order.

 (c) Effective Date.
 The mandate is effective when issued.

-(A) A party may move to stay the mandate pending the filing of a petition for a writ of certiorari in the Supreme Court.
-The motion must be served on all parties and must show that the certiorari petition would present a substantial question and that there is good cause for a stay.
+(1) Motion to Stay.
+A party may move to stay the mandate pending the filing of a petition for a writ of certiorari in the Supreme Court.
+The motion must be served on all parties and must show that the petition would present a substantial question and that there is good cause for a stay.

-(D) The court of appeals must issue the mandate immediately when a copy of a Supreme Court order denying the petition for writ of certiorari is filed.
+(4) Issuance of Mandate.
+The court of appeals must issue the mandate immediately on receiving a copy of a Supreme Court order denying the petition, unless extraordinary circumstances exist.